0.0

 00.0 ℃

-Today's UV index in Nepean, Canada will be up to 3.1, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Nepean, Canada will be up to 6, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Nepean, Canada can reach high levels during the summer months, with a peak in June.
 It is important to take sun protective measures during these times to protect against harmful UV rays.